There is a massive industry around baseball trading cards, where the rarest cards can sell for millions.

 1. Honus Wagner – Last Sold For $6,606,000

-The most valuable baseball card of the 20th century is the 1911 Tobacco Company card of Honus Wagner, who was known as “the flying Dutchman” because of his speed.
+The most valuable baseball card of the 20th century is the 1911 Tobacco Company card of Honus Wagner.
+Who was known as “the flying Dutchman” because of his speed.
 He had 3,420 hits, 723 steals, and 896 walks in his career.

-He led the National League in batting eight times, stolen bases, and runs batted in five times each.
+Wagner led the National League in batting eight times, stolen bases, and runs batted in five times each.
 He also led the National League in doubles twice.
 Wagner was inducted into the very first Baseball Hall of Fame in 1936.

 The legendary Wagner T206 card is an iconic baseball card, as it is incredibly rare.
 There are a few stories that explain the card’s rarity.

-In one legend, Wagner, who was a teetotaler, hated that his image was being used to promote smoking, which is why so few cards were produced.
+In one legend, Wagner, who was a teetotaler, hated that his image was being used to promote smoking.
+Which is why so few cards were produced.

 2. Mickey Mantle – Last Sold For $5,200,000